Five Highlights from a Year of Film Photography

 I Am Project

 Who knew I had more I wanted to express about myself through my photography.
 I sure didn’t, until I did.
-This was my first personal project and I knew it had to be done on film.
-Plus, I was so proud that Shoot It With Film agreed to feature the project on their site back in April.
+Working with my friend Becca was better than I could have imagined.
+She nailed the emotion and gave the images so much depth.
+I was so proud that Shoot It With Film agreed to feature the project on their site back in April.

 Shooting film still feels like one big experiment, but I’ve enjoyed trying out different concepts like light leaks, double exposures, expired film and grain.
-By experimenting, I’m less burnt out and it’s inspired me to be more creative and free in the way I shoot families.
+I’m less burnt out from experimenting.
+Plus, film photography has inspired me to be creative and free in the way I shoot families.

 Intention

-I finally got the courage to shoot a few family sessions on film this spring/summer.
+After practicing with my own family, I finally got the courage to shoot a few family sessions on film this spring/summer.
 I don’t believe I’m a better photographer because I shoot film, but I do believe the effects of shooting film have made me a better photographer.
-I slow down and it’s forced me think about how I’m going to achieve what I’m after in one or two shots.
-Sometimes those extra two seconds might cost me the shot, but with film, I don’t just click away hoping I get what I want.
+Film photography helps me slow down.
+I think about how I’m going to achieve the shot in one or two frames.
+Sometimes those extra two seconds might cost me a shot, but with film, I don’t just click away hoping I get what I want.

-If you are interested in seeing more of personal work on film, check out my Shot on Film series.
+View more of my personal work on film on my Shot on Film series.

 Leave a Reply